 When I first started laying out printed circuit boards, there wasn’t a lot of concern about controlled impedance routing.
-At that time most everything was low speed and we were using larger traces and thru-hole vias for the simple four layer boards that we were working with.
-That changed very quickly though as those boards grew in complexity and speed.
-These changes demanded that we become more involved with how the boards were stacked up and what kind of trace widths we were using.
+At that time, most everything was low speed and we were using larger traces and thru-hole vias for the simple four layer boards.
+That all changes once a board grows in speed, and changes demanded that we become more involved with the layer stackup design and specifying trace widths.
 At first we relied on board constraint information from different sources and personnel that we worked with, and eventually, we started using impedance calculators ourselves to set up our board stacks and design rules.

 Fortunately, the next step in CAD tools is now here, and it is a pleasure to work with.
-Instead of doing the impedance calculations ourselves and manually setting up the design rules, the calculators are embedded within the PCB design tools and their information is passed on directly on to the design rules.
-Altium Designer® is a great example of a PCB layout system where this information is fed directly into the design rules from the layer stack.
+Instead of doing the impedance calculations ourselves and manually copying trace dimensions into the design rules, the calculators are embedded within the PCB design tools and their information is passed directly into the design rules.
+Altium Designer® is a great example of a PCB layout application where this information is fed directly into the design rules from the layer stack.
 If this sounds like something that would be helpful to your workflow, read on and I’ll show you how it works.

 To configure the board layers and input the material widths, go to the “Design” pulldown menu and click on “Layer Stack Manager”.
 You can build your own board layer stack or you can choose to work with one of the layer templates available in the “Presets” button.
-Below is a picture of the eight layer stack created from the presets.
+Below is a picture of a 10-layer PCB stackup.

 As you can see above, the layer stack manager gives you the ability to change the following board layer attributes: